fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

     - REQUIRED.
 The identifier for the Wallet Instance that requested the Access Token; it MUST be equal to the to kid of the public key of the Wallet Instance specified into the Wallet Attestation (``cnf.jwk``).
     - [:rfc:`9068`], [:rfc:`7519`] and Section 8 of [`OIDC`_].
   * - **aud**
     - REQUIRED.
-It MUST be set to the identifier of the PID/(Q)EAA Provider.
+It MUST be set to the identifier of the Credential Issuer.
     - [:rfc:`9068`].
   * - **iat**
     - REQUIRED.
 UNIX Timestamp with the time of JWT issuance, coded as NumericDate as indicated in :rfc:`7519`.